 They’re Disrupting the Workforce

 Millennials may be the most widely studied generation in history.
-Yet despite all the research conducted about them, workplaces are still trying to understand what motivates Millennials so they can set up corporate recognition programs that retain and attract top talent.
+Yet despite all the research conducted about them, workplaces are still trying to understand what motivates Millennials so they can set up corporate rewards programs that retain and attract top talent.
 According to a report by the Brookings Institution, “How Millennials Could Upend Wall Street and Corporate America,” by 2020 Millennials will comprise more than 1 of every 3 adult Americans.
 And they will make up 75% of the workforce by 2025.
 That’s why it’s never been more important to figure out the ever-elusive Millennial generation.

 This Is Not Their Parents’ Workplace